learn-co-curriculum/phase-0-macos-env-system/README.md

 Zsh is the new standard shell for the macOS and comes pre-installed with the latest version of macOS.

-If your version name is macOS Catalina (from the steps earlier), you should already be using Zsh and can move on to **Check Your Work**.
+If your version name is macOS Catalina or macOS Big Sur (from the steps earlier), you should already be using Zsh and can move on to **Check Your Work**.

 ### Action Item